edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 - A continuous cough - coughing a lot for an hour, or more than three episodes of coughing in 24 hours
 - A loss or change to your sense of smell or taste – you've noticed you cannot smell or taste anything, or things smell or taste different to normal

 If you are experiencing **any** of the above symptoms then **DO NOT VISIT THE HACKLAB** and consult the NHS for advice.
+A symptom checker is available at `https://www.nhsinform.scot/self-help-guides/self-help-guide-coronavirus-covid-19/ <https://www.nhsinform.scot/self-help-guides/self-help-guide-coronavirus-covid-19/>`_

 Core Principles
 ----------------
 Our policy is based on the following core principles

-- Follow the latest government guidance on opening, prevention and travel
+- Follow the latest government guidance that applies to creative spaces, studios and technology companies
 - Follow any requirements imposed by Summerhall
 - Risk assess activities
 - Advise users to keep their use of premises to essential use where possible and encourage "Hacking at Home"